Do you often feel bored when you are at home? You probably have many ways to deal with it, including Netflix, social media, or cooking.

 Overeating is something that goes hand in hand with boredom.
 At some point, we all have overeaten just because we did not have anything else to do.
 So, just like we do, cats also tend to eat a lot when bored.
 However, engaging in this behavior can lead to obesity and its various health problems.

 Inactive participationExcessive sleeping is common for most cats, but they also require periods of activity such as playing, hunting, climbing, and exploring.
 If a cat appears uninterested in leaving their sleeping spot or seems sad, it could indicate excessive sleeping or boredom.
+But there are many other reasons why you cat won't sleep at night, check some of them here.

 When a cat pushes things off the table and damages furniture or pees outside the litter box, it's not a deliberate act of spite toward its owner.
 This behavior is often a result of boredom or anxiety, and the cat is attempting to communicate with their owner.